 Background – The Story

-This is what we believe God is leading us to do.
-It’s not going to be easy – nothing worth doing ever is.
-We need to put in the work of prayer, discussion along with faith and love.
-It’s the biggest change we’ve made to this building.
-But it’s not our first big project by a long shot, and we’ve learned a lot about how to come together and build things together.
+Our vision has come to life.
+It's what we believed God led us to do.
+It hasn't been easy, but nothing worth doing ever is.
+We put in the work of prayer and discussion, along with faith and love.
+It’s the biggest change we’ve ever made to this building.
+It’s not our first big project by a long shot, but we’ve better learned about how to come together and build things together.
 We’re convinced that there are wonderful things ahead as we work together to God’s glory.